+The plaintiff must be compared to other similarly situated employees.
+See Filar v.
+Bd. of Educ., 526 F.3d 1054, 1061 (7th Cir.
+2008).
+Whether two employees are similarly situated is a "common sense inquiry that depends on the employment context."
+Id.
+A plaintiff "need not present a doppelganger who differs only by having remained in the employer's good graces," but the employee must still be "similar enough to eliminate confounding variables, such as differing roles, performance histories, or decision-making personnel."
+Id.
+Differences in seniority will usually preclude a finding that two employees are similarly situated, unless "seniority is unmoored from everything but the discretion of the employer."
+Id.
+See also Faas v.
+Sears, Roebuck & Co., 532 F.3d 633 (7th Cir.
+2008) (holding that plaintiff was not similarly situated because she had an "idiosyncratic set of failings" that distinguished her from the other store managers).
 The 7th Circuit has ruled that the term "someone younger" applies only when the employer favors someone substantially younger, ten years or more.
 See Radue v.
-Kimberlv Clark Corp., 219 F.3d 612 (7th Cir.
+Kimberly Clark Corp., 219 F.3d 612 (7th Cir.
 2000); Hoffman v.
 Primedia Special Interest Publ'ns, 217 F.3d 522 (7th Cir.
 2000) (three year difference in age insufficient absent direct evidence of age animus).
 However, the "ten-year" requirement only applies when both the plaintiff and the comparative employee are over forty.
 Bennington v.
 Caterpillar, Inc., 275 F.3d 654 (7th Cir.
 2001).
-Stray remarks that show age bias can also help establish a prima facie case, but some Seventh Circuit panels have held the comments must be explicit.
-See Cerutti v.
+Stray remarks that show age bias can also help establish a prima facie case, but some Seventh Circuit panels have held that the bias must be explicit.
+See Luks v.
+Baxter Healthcare Corp., 467 F.3d 1049 (7th Cir.
+2006) ("good old boys" remark is not age-hostile); Cerutti v.
 BASF Corp.
 349 F.3d 1055 (7th Cir.
-2003) ("out with old, in with new" remark not age-hostile).
+2003) ("out with old, in with new" remark not agehostile).

 The power of "stray remarks" was given some new life after the Supreme Court ruled in Reeves v.
 Sanderson Plumbing Prods., Inc., 530 U.S. 133 (2000), that a lower court of appeals erred by discounting evidence of decision maker's age-related comments ("you must have come over on the Mayflower"), merely because not made "in the direct context of termination."
 See Olson v.
 Northern FS, Inc., 387 F.3d 632 (7th Cir.
 2004) (supervisor's remark that plaintiff's age was hurting him in the industry sufficient, with other evidence, to withstand summary judgment).